otrv4/otrv4/architecture-decisions/015-point-encoding.md

 Little-endian encoding into bits places bits from left to right and from least significant to most significant.
-If combined with bit-string-to-byte-array conversion defined above, this results in little-endian encoding into bytes (if length is not a multiple of 8, the most significant bits of the last octet remain unused).
+If combined with bit-string-to-byte-array conversion defined above, this results in little-endian encoding into bytes (if length is not a multiple of 8, the most significant bits of the last byte remain unused).

-// TODO: add big-endian
+Big-endian encoding into bits places bits from right to left and from most significant to least significant.
+If combined with bit-string-to-byte-array conversion defined above, this results in big-endian encoding into bytes (if length is not a multiple of 8, the least significant bits of the last byte remain unused).

-ed448-EDDSA encoding for elliptic curve related data types is defined as:
+ed448-EdDSA encoding for elliptic curve related data types is defined as:

 Integers and field elements: